aschuerch/bactofidia/README.md

 ## Usage

-Before running the pipeline for the first time, a virtual environment needs to be created.
+Before running the pipeline for the first time, another virtual environment needs to be created.
 Packages and versions are specified in 'package-list.txt'.
 Adjust this file to your needs.
 See bioconda.github.io for available packages.

-Then, create the environment with
+Create the environment with

 ```bash
 conda create --file package-list.txt -n [bactofidia_custom]